Xmader/musescore-dataset/README.md

 # musescore-dataset

+> 🚨 The dataset has been left unmaintained since Sep 30, 2021

 The unofficial dataset of all music sheets and users on musescore.com, dedicated to big data analytics / data science / machine learning.

 > All data is collected by iterating through [musecore.com's *public* API](https://developers.musescore.com/).